CharlieS540/MS1-Junior-Club/README.md

 #### New user goals:

-* User is able to find out whats involved in the club.
+* User is able to find out what's involved in the club.
 * User can find out how to join the club.
 * User can see when sessions are and what activities are on.